 In 2007, Feng joined the Solving the E-waste Problem (StEP) Initiative project “Best of 2 Worlds” to research manual dismantling as a key e-waste pre-processing approach in emerging economies.
 Since 2010 he has been working in the StEP ADDRESS project to evaluate the methods and models for quantifying the global e-waste generation in different countries.
 Currently, Feng is also participating in a Dutch research project trying to map and assess the e-waste flows in the Netherlands.
-At the SCYCLE unit of the UNU Institute for the Advanced Study of Sustainability (UNU-IAS), Feng is working on various e-waste topics mainly focusing on e-waste management in developing countries like China.
+At the SCYCLE unit of the UNU Institute for Sustainability and Peace (UNU-ISP), Feng is working on various e-waste topics mainly focusing on e-waste management in developing countries like China.